benbrenson/isar/doc/user_manual.md

  - Create `.conf` file in machine folder with the name of your machine.
  - Define in this file variables, that described above in this chapter.
+ - The machine configuration file should only define machine specific variables, which in turn means describing hardware dependent properties like kernel, bootloader, firmware packages.

 ---